 - a.
-Face Coverings.
-Child care facilities must have workers, all other adults, and children five (5) years or older on-site wear Face Coverings, unless an exception applies. - b.
 Child Care Facilities May Open and May Serve All Children.
 Child care facilities may open or reopen, and they may serve all children in North Carolina.
 All references to "covered children" in Executive Order Nos.
-130 and 139 shall refer to all children. - c.
+130 and 138 shall refer to all children. - b.
 Additional Health and Safety Requirements.
-Child care facilities that are open or reopened consistent with the Executive Order must abide by the health and safety requirements in Appendix D of this Executive Order. - d.
+Child care facilities that are open or reopened consistent with the Executive Order must abide by the health and safety requirements in Appendix D of this Executive Order. - c.
 Relationship to Other Executive Orders.
-Subdivisions 3.3(b) and (c)(1) above completely replace Subsections 2(C) and 2(D) of Executive Order No. 130.
+Subsections 3.3(a) and (b) above completely replace Subsections 2(C) and 2(D) of Executive Order No. 130.
 Subsections 2(A)-(B) and 2(E)-(H) of Executive Order No. 130 and Section 3 of Executive Order No. 139 shall continue in effect as specified in Executive Order Nos.
 152, 177, and 193, and any subsequent executive orders.